 To take these photos on the roofs of the monastery of Agios Ioannis in Paros I had to overcome my phobia for heights but it was worth it.
 The view over the beautiful bay and the beach of Monastiri is priceless.
 Today I’ll tell you how to get there and above all I’ll tell you how our vacation is going!

-The monastery of Agios Ioannis in Paros is located in the north of the island and from its roof you can admire one of the most beautiful views of the Cyclades.
+The monastery of Agios Ioannis inis located in the north of the island and from its roof you can admire one of the most beautiful views of the Cyclades.
 Here is also the beach of Monastiri, or rather there are two beaches: one on the left, equipped, very expensive and generally crowded and one on the right, not equipped and much more beautiful!

 We, with the children, opted for the equipped part, spending 30 euros per umbrella and receiving uncomfortable beds in exchange and a lot of hostility from the managers.

-In fact, if you read the reviews on Tripadvisor, you will find so many negative reviews that I feel I can share.
+In fact, if you read the reviews on, you will find so many negative reviews that I feel I can share.

 Agios Ioannis in Paros, a monastery with an outstanding view